Travelers have heard about Cambodia's ancient wonder, but exactly where is Angkor Wat? What does it take to visit?

 Hiring a Guide for Angkor Wat

-The ideal scenario is to have enough days at Angkor Wat that you can hire an independent guide for one day (don't worry, guide fees are relatively inexpensive) and then return to your favorite spots to enjoy them without someone rushing you along.
+The ideal scenario is to have enough days at Angkor Wat that you can hire an independent guide for one day (guide fees are relatively inexpensive) and then return to your favorite spots to enjoy them without someone rushing you along.

 Technically, guides are supposed to be officially licensed, but there are plenty of rogue guides hanging around to intercept business.
-Hire someone recommended by your accommodation or through a travel agency to be safe.
+To be safe, hire someone recommended by your accommodation or through a travel agency.

 Getting a Visa for Cambodia

 Visitors to Cambodia need to get a travel visa either before they enter (an online e-visa is available) or upon arrival at the airport in Siem Reap.
 If traveling overland, you can get a visa on arrival as you cross the border.

-Tip: U.S. dollars are often scrutinized by immigration officials and only crisp, new banknotes are accepted.
+Tip: U.S. dollars are scrutinized by immigration officials.
+Only crisp, new banknotes are accepted.
 Any bills with tears or defects may be rejected.

 You will need one or two passport-sized photos (different entry points have different policies) for the visa application.
 A tourist visa is typically good for 30 days and can be extended one time.

-You can get an E-visa for Cambodia electronically before arrival, however, there is an additional US $7 processing charge and you will need a digital passport-sized photo for the online application.
+You can get an e-visa for Cambodia electronically before arrival, however, there is an additional US $6 processing charge and you will need a digital passport-sized photo for the online application.
 Processing time is three days, then you are emailed the e-visa in a PDF file to print.

 If you thought the scams in Thailand were annoying, wait until you get closer to Cambodia!
 The border crossings between Thailand and Cambodia are rife with petty scams that target new arrivals.
 Many scams center around the visa process and which currency you use to pay.
-But don't become jaded: traveling Cambodia becomes far more enjoyable once you distance yourself from the border the better.
+But don't become jaded: traveling Cambodia becomes far more enjoyable once you distance yourself from the border!

 The Best Time to Visit Angkor Wat

-The weather in Cambodia pretty well follows the climate in Southeast Asia: hot and dry or hot and wet.
+The weather in Cambodia pretty well follows the usual climate in Southeast Asia: hot and dry or hot and wet.
 Humidity is often thick -- plan to sweat and rehydrate often.